PROFeNoM/AlphaZero/README.md

 * `playerInterface.py`: Player interface for the leaderboard.
 * `randomPlayer.py`: Random player implementation.
 * `namedGame.py`: Allows to play a game between two agents using the player interface.

+GNU Go's executable are also included in the project package, for convenience.

 ### Requirements